Ranger Up: History

 The company was founded in 2006 by Nick Palmisciano, a former US Army infantry officer and Tim Kennedy an Army Special Forces veteran.
 While working on his MBA at Duke University, Palmisciano began making T-shirts for ROTC students and selling them to military personnel as a way to stay connected to the community.
-In 2014, the brand was among the top 1,000 internet vendors and has utilized its success to run programs for other veteran entrepreneurs.
+In 2014, the brand was among the top 1,000 internet vendors and has since utilized its success to run various programs for other veteran entrepreneurs.

-According to its founders, a goal of Ranger Up is to empower other veterans to share their skills and talent with the private sector.
+According to its founders, one of the goals of Ranger Up is to empower and encourage other veterans to share their skills and talent with the private sector.
 They launched their line of Ranger Up Jeans in 2013 with the help of celebrity veterans like Brian Stann.
 The company had stopped selling jeans by 2017.

 In 2014, the company started a "vetrepreneur" program that entailed hiring veterans for one year, and then backing their start-up venture for another six months.

 In 2016, the company was worth $20 million.